jaydeepw/poly-picker/README.md

 [android-multiple-image-picker](https://github.com/giljulio/android-multiple-image-picker)

  * Dealing with camera on variety of hardware and fragmentation in underlying software is difficult.
-CommonsGuy helped handle it better in this library [Cwac Camera](https://github.com/commonsguy/cwac-camera)
+CommonsGuy's library [Cwac Camera](https://github.com/commonsguy/cwac-camera) helped handle it better in this project

 Alternative projects